AdrienMatricon/cocotte/README.md

 #### Soplex
 This code wad developed under Soplex 2.2.0.

-After cloning the COCOTTE repository, create a folder `thirdparty` in the main directory (which we will assume is called `maindirectory` here, but is probably called `cocotte` if you simply cloned the repository).
+Create a folder `thirdparty` in the repository's main directory (which we will assume is called `maindirectory` here, but is probably called `cocotte` if you did not rename it).
 Download Soplex's source code archive from http://soplex.zib.de/#download, extract the folder it contains into `maindirectory/thirdparty`, and rename it `soplex`.
 Now to compile the library:
 ```sh